damianperera/openwrt-rpi/README.md

 - Obtain the IP address of the device using your main network router and use it to connect to the LuCi web interface

 ## Release Schedule
-Scheduled versions will be built and released once a week.
+Automated builds have been scheduled for once a week.
+Urgent hotfixes will be manually triggered.